JEK-III/DataPubSurvey/SurveyPaperScrap.md

 * Lots of data publication initiatives are steaming ahead
 * in particular, lots of new venues for data papers
 * however, it's still not clear what 'data publicaiton' means, and 'data peer review' even less so
-* if we want to use those words, we'd better figure out what they mean to the real audience: researchers

-* therefore we decided to survey researchers directly about:
-1. what they think 'data publication' and 'data peer review' mean
-2. what potential components of a data publication would they find useful for evaluating the data and its creators

-###Current data publications
 ####Data papers
 * Data papers: description w/o analysis \cite{newman_data_2009}
 * Earth System Science Data (2009), Geoscience Data Journal \cite{allan_geoscience_2014}, Nature Scientific Data (2014) \cite{_more_2014}
+* provide a bona-fide paper, albeit not quite the usual, that can be cited and listed on a cv
-* Peer review of data and paper wrapped together
+* Peer review of data and paper wrapped together.

 ####Other stuff
 * bare bones: figshare (http://figshare.com/), Dryad (http://www.datadryad.org/)